loklak/apps.loklak.org/README.md

     that the app calls.
 This is used to apply authorization markers to the app, so it becomes visible if the app is actually usable for the user.
 Examples:
     ```"permissions":"/api/suggest.json"```, or ```"permissions":"/api/settings.json,/api/account.json"```
+  - Alternatively, you can use **loklakinit** tool to automatically create your app directory structure, app.json
+    and initial dummy HTML, CSS, JS and documentation files to quickly get you started with your development work.
+    Learn more about the use of loklakinit tool [here](To know more in details about **developing a Loklak app**, preparing your app for **store listing** and updating Loklak
+    app wall with your new app, please follow this [tutorial](https://github.com/fossasia/apps.loklak.org/blob/master/docs/tutorial.md).

 2. Check quality of your app
   - Do a json-ld validation: use https://developers.google.com/structured-data/testing-tool/ to check your ```app.json```